-To regain financial aid eligibility, you must meet Satisfactory Academic Progress Standards as stated in our SAP Policy, Our SAP policy is available on our financial aid website at: www.depart.ttu.edu/financialaid/policyandprocedure
+To regain financial aid eligibility, you must meet Satisfactory Academic Progress Standards as stated in our SAP Policy.
+SAP standards are reviewed after each Spring term.
+Our SAP policy is available on our financial aid website at: www.depart.ttu.edu/financialaid/policyandprocedure

 The U.S. Department of Education requires that all students be notified of their financial aid SAP standing regardless if they are receiving financial aid.
 If you have not submitted a FAFSA and are not receiving financial aid, you can check your financial aid eligibility on your Raiderlink, please follow the steps outlined in the SAP Frequently Asked Questions below.

 Under Financial Aid and Scholarship click View/accept Aid Package